arvention/ccapdev-validation/README.md

 }
 ```

-Function `isValidPassword()` returns true if the field `pw` contains AT LEAST 8 characters, otherwise it returns false.
+Function `isValidPassword()` returns true if the `<input>` field `pw` contains AT LEAST 8 characters, otherwise it returns false.
 This function uses functions defined in [validator.js](https://github.com/validatorjs/validator.js).
 The function call `validator.isLength()` checks if the number of characters in the string is within the defined range.
 The function call `validator.isLength()` accepts an object with 2 fields, min (defines the minimum number of characters in the string) and max (defines the maximum number of characters in the string).

 The function `isValidPassword()` accepts the parameter `field`, which is the current `<input>` field calling the function.
 The function displays appropriate error messages for all scenarios.
 Shown below is the code as excerpted from the file: